Ahymara Espinoza

-Ahymara del Carmen Espinoza Echenique (born 28 May 1985 in Río Chico, Miranda) is a Venezuelan athlete specialising in the shot put.
+Ahymará del Carmen Espinoza Echenique (born 28 May 1985) is a Venezuelan athlete specialising in the shot put.
 She represented her country at the 2013 World Championships without qualifying for the final.
+Espinoza was born in Río Chico, Miranda.
+She competed for Venezuela at the 2016 Summer Olympics and 2020 Summer Olympics.

 Personal bests

 Her personal best in the event is 18.19 metres set in Rio de Janeiro, Brazil in 2016.
 This is the current national record.